laruence/yaconf/README.md

 */
 ````

-Children section has inherited values in base sections, and children were able to override the values they want.
+Children section has inherited values in base sections, and children is able to override the values they want.